Transformation conceptual image-smaller.jpgThe biggest ever transformation of community mental health services is underway across Greater Manchester.

 Each borough will develop a new way of working together (known as living well) based on the needs of local people.

 There’s a huge amount of work happening to transform community mental health services.
+Here's a summary of our new way of working.
+The diagram below shows how everything will fit together.

 • Groups of GP practices are working with mental and physical health services, social care, pharmacy, hospital and voluntary services.
 These groups are known as primary care networks (opens in new window)